tdt/docs/app/controllers/docs/4.1/installation.md

 * Git
 * Any database supported by [Laravel 4](http://four.laravel.com/docs/database)

-If you're using a <strong>Unix</strong> system that supports <strong>apt-get</strong> package manager, the easiest way to meet these requirements is to perform the following commands:
+If you're using a <strong>Unix</strong> system that supports the <strong>apt-get</strong> package manager, the easiest way to meet these requirements is to perform the following commands:

     $ apt-get install apache2 php5 mysql-server php5-dev php5-memcache memcached php5-curl
     $ a2enmod rewrite